petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

 Similarly, although a PATCH request would include only specific fields to be changed in the structure, you must ensure the PATCH structure and content match those used during creation too.

+To alter an entry using a PUT request,

-Execute `Able_PUT_ById.sh` to change the external reference code and the name of the file attached to the object entry.
+1. Execute `Able_PUT_ById.sh` to change the external reference code and the name of the file attached to the object entry.
 Use the object entry ID as a parameter.

-In this example, the ID for the `users-computer-attachment-1` entry retrieved in the [GET request](#getting-a-list-of-all-entries) is `32150`.
+   In this example, the ID for the `ATTACHMENT_FROM_USERS_COMPUTER_1` entry retrieved in the [GET request](#getting-a-list-of-all-entries) is `32268`.

    ```bash
    ./Able_PUT_ById.sh [Object-ID]